absaGH/simple_shell/README.md

      AUTHORS: This file contains all the contributors to this repository.

      man_1_simple_shell: The man page for our shell.

+     main.c: This file contain main function of the shell to excute and launch the shell.

+     errorhandling.c: This file contains all the error handling functions.

+     memorymgmt.c: This file contains the memory allocating and free functions.

-     builtins.c: This file contains the code for the builtin functions of code.
+     builtin.c: This file contains the code for the builtin functions of code.

      execute.c: Fork and execute a file.